 I like the egg picture a lot.
 Something about the repetition I think.
 Food photography is something I am fairly terrible at.
 Must try harder.

 Markets are (I think) the best place to practice food photography.
-I love that picture of the guy tasting his own produce — very cheeky!
+I love that picture of the guy tasting his own produce — very cheeky! π

-And thank you for that awesome shout out!
+And thank you for that awesome shout out! π You should do more food photography, methinks.

 I bet I really have to go to Jerusalem by next year because those food are really mouth-watering…